 NYSolar Smart Group Purchasing

-NYSolar Smart Solarize and NYSolar Smart SunShares are pilot programs for New Yorkers that aims to greatly reduce the costs of installing solar by leveraging the collective purchasing power of a group of homeowners or employees interested in going solar, whether they live in a single or multi-family dwelling.
+NYSolar Smart Solarize and NYSolar Smart SunShares are completed pilot programs for New Yorkers that aimed to greatly reduce the costs of installing solar by leveraging the collective purchasing power of a group of homeowners or employees interested in going solar, whether they live in a single or multi-family dwelling.
 People all over the country are buying solar in bulk and saving money in the process, a classic ‘economy of scale’ that works on many levels.
 Often called “solar bulk purchase”, “solar group purchase”, “SunShare”, or “Solarize,” these programs help guide groups of homeowners as they purchase solar systems together.
 The benefits include both cost savings and programmatic support.
 For example, a large portion of the cost of a residential system is the cost to installers of finding customers.
 Group Purchasing programs bring pre-screened customers directly to an installer, allowing the installer to pass the savings on to the participants.
 Additionally, the support the group provides each participant makes it easier to evaluate quotes from installers and to navigate permit requirements, incentive programs, and the local utility.
 More information: Department of Energy Guide <pdf>.